 Overnight at a teahouse in Himalaya.

 You make an early start and head to Annapurna Base Camp, another major highlight of your trip.
 You walk past the Machhapuchhre Base Camp located at the foot of the Fishtail Peak.
-This is one of the few mountains in Nepal which hasn't been climbed.
-This is a sacred mountain worshipped by locals and stepping on it is prohibited.
+It is one of the few mountains in Nepal that hasn't been climbed, and a sacred mountain worshiped by locals and stepping on it is prohibited.